• Skip to primary navigation

 It’s pretty easy to make these muffins gluten-free.
 There are many methods available, but I recommend using a gluten-free baking mix.
 I frequently use many of them in my baking with no differences in the final product.
 For added nutrition you can include pulsed oats or almond flour in your gluten-free cranberry orange muffins.

-close up inside cranberry orange muffin with butter
+close up muffin with bite missing

 Cranberry Orange Muffins